 Material costs are calculated using full retail prices of nationally branded seed, fertilizer, and Round-Up.

 - pH: Your soil’s pH may take a few years to stabilize at the optimum level for growing your plot.
 You may want to consider testing your soil again next year.

 - Rocks: If your soil is rocky, you can expect rocks to continue to rise to the surface of your plot for the next several years.
 This is due to both working the soil and to the natural movement caused by repeated freezing and thawing of the ground.
 Rock removal will improve the condition of future food plots and should become an easier task each year.

 - Perennials: Perennial plants like clover need to be maintained over the course of a year.
 This maintenance may include mowing and/or spraying.
-Reed and Hoppe’s does provide both of these services.
+Reed’s Custom Food Plots provides both of these services.

 - Wildlife: Ultimately, your food plot was established to increase the number of animals that come to your location.
 So, expect to see more of them and expect them to eat everything green and growing.